dmreiland/Zenoss4.2.4/README.md

 https://www.digitalocean.com/community/tutorials/installing-and-configuring-zenoss-on-a-centos-virtual-private-server

 These are both bound in Resource List.txt included in this repo.
+It includes other links/info I found useful as well.

 TO INSTALL ------------------------------------------------------------------------------------------------------------------